hargurjeet/Bike_Sharing_Case_Study/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
-- What is the dataset that is being used?

 - ### Business Problem
 > BoomBikes has recently suffered considerable dips in their revenues due to the ongoing Corona pandemic.
 The company is thinking of way to improve its revneues once the pendamic ends and the economy restores to a healthy state.